Chapter 1: "Danke Schoen"

 “I suppose this is where we part ways, Docteur.
 Thank you.”

-Richtofen snatched the keys, walking towards a doorway within the garage before looking back to the Frenchman.
+Richtofen snatched the keys, walking towards a doorway within the garage, heading upstairs.

-Confused, the Frenchman stood bewildered as Richtofen opened the door, jogging up the stairs.
-He passed the now loaded truck, approaching a lever adjacent to the garage door and nodding to the driver who ignited the engine.
+The Frenchman passed the now loaded truck, approaching a lever adjacent to the garage door and nodding to the driver who ignited the engine.
 He pulled the lever, lifting the door as he entered the passenger side of the truck, shotgun pointed out the window.

 Richtofen climbed the stairs, cautious of what might be waiting for him, living or dead, but the inside of the building was completely quiet.